 Once you connected successfully, Please navigate to Source Analyzer and define your Sources.
 In this example, we are using [Customer Record] table from SQL Server database as our source definitions.
 Please refer Database Source in Informatica to understand the steps involved in creating source definition

-Step 2: Create Target Definition for Update Strategy Transformation
+Step 2: Create Target Definition for Informatica Update Strategy Transformation

-Step 3: Create a Mapping for Update Strategy Transformation
+Step 3: Create a Mapping for Update Strategy in Informatica

 To create a new mapping, Please navigate to Mappings menu in Menu Bar, and select the Create.. option.